JustinDiament/spreadsheet-project/README.md

         * Number is equal to/greater than/less than [value of user’s choice]
         * Number or word is one of [value(s) of user’s choice]
     * Data validation rules apply to the display values of cells, not the “true” values.
 For instance, in a cell that has a “numbers only” rule, “REF(B1)” is allowed as long as B1 contains a number.
-* ADDITIONAL FEATURE 3: Cell Text Styles
+* FEATURE: Cell Text Styles
     * The user can change the style of text in the cell(s) they are currently selecting using the buttons in the top right corner.
     * The user can select to bold/unbold, italicize/unitalicize, underline/un-underline, and color the text in cell(s) using these buttons.
     * Style is set on a cell-by-cell basis regardless of the text it contains
-* The user can access a Help popup containing information about how to perform actions in the spreadsheet by clicking the Help button.
-* The three additional features are pictured below: